krateng/ck2suite/README.md

 ## Use

-Copy all your image files in a folder.
-Name them following the pattern `name_minage-maxage.ext`.
+Copy all your image files into a folder.
+There's no need to crop them into circles, but make sure your characters face is somewhat centered.
+Name the files following the pattern `name_minage-maxage.ext`.
 Everything after the first dot is ignored, so you can have multiple files with the same attributes.

 Example:

 	hannah_20-30.png # will be used for the "hannah" portrait between ages 20 and 30